9 Fail-proof Tips to Get Shy ESL Students Out of Their Shells

 Asking a roomful of beginners (or even intermediate students) what’s wrong with a sentence when you haven’t covered the material yet is setting them up for failure.
 Set them up for success by making the questions you ask them coherent with what you’ve taught.

-For example, why not always start the class by having students read a short passage or listen to a recording.
+For example, why not always start the class by having students read a short passage, listen to a recording or watch a video?
 Ask a question at the very beginning that’s easy to answer, like, “what is the name of the main character of the story?” or “where does the story take place?”